Significant Accounting Policies

 Implicit price concessions are recorded for self-pay, uninsured patients and other payors by major payor class based on historical collection experience and current economic conditions, representing the difference between amounts billed and amounts expected to be collected.
 The Company assesses the ability to collect for the healthcare services provided at the time of patient admission based on the verification of the patient's insurance coverage under Medicare, Medicaid, and other commercial or managed care insurance programs.

-The following table sets forth the percentage of net service revenue earned by category of payor for the three and nine months ended September 30, 2020 and 2019:
+The following table sets forth the percentage of net service revenue earned by category of payor for the three and six months ended June 30, 2022 and 2021:

-The following describes the payment models in effect during the nine months ended September 30, 2020.
-Such payment models have been subject to temporary adjustments made by CMS in response to COVID-19 pandemic as described elsewhere in this Quarterly Report on Form 10-Q.
+The following describes the payment models in effect during the six months ended June 30, 2022.
+Such payment models were subject to temporary adjustments made by CMS in response to COVID-19 pandemic as described elsewhere in this Quarterly Report on Form 10-Q. The 2% sequestration reduction adjustment was suspended for patient claims with dates of service through March 31, 2022.
+Medicare patient claims with dates of service between April 1 through June 30, 2022 had a 1% sequestration payment adjustment.
+Medicare patient claims with dates of service beginning July 1, 2022 had the full 2% sequestration payment adjustment.

 Home Health Services